-NO. ACTIVITY/PROJECT OVERVIEW OBJECTIVE STRATEGY MAIN KPI TARGET DELIVER COST EFFECTIVE AND EFFICIENT SERVICE ES AND FACILITIES 1.
+NO. ACTIVITY/PROJECT OVERVIEW OBJECTIVE STRATEGY MAIN KPI TARGET DELIVER COST EFFECTIVE AND EFFICIENT SERVICE S AND FACILITIES 1.
 Continue & Expand Core services East Waste optimisation will come from providing a full suite of services to Member Councils.
 Where this doesn't occur, East Waste will work with the respective Councils in a bid to secure these services.
 Deliver Cost Effective and efficient services and facilities 1.1 Vision Target 2.
 Investigate opportunities outside of existing Member Councils.
-East Waste will actively pursue service provision to non-member Councils where value to existing Members can be realised.
+When potential opportunities arise, East Waste will investigate service provision to non-member Councils where value to existing Members can be realised.
 Deliver Cost Effective and efficient services and facilities 1.1 Vision Target 3.
 Undertake a review of Business Facilities East Waste currently leases Depot facilities at 1 Temple Court Ottoway.
 Ahead of the lease expiration, completion of a business case covering a review of existing arrangements, future needs and growth is appropriate.
 Deliver Cost Effective and efficient services and facilities 1.3 Vision Target 4.
 Establish Service Level Agreements The establishment of Service Level Agreements (SLA) with each Member Council will better clarify roles and responsibilities across the range of delivery areas.
 Deliver Cost Effective and efficient services and facilities 1.5 Vision Target 5.
 Increase Customer Engagement Opportunities Further enhancement of customer access and engagement through online service portals for the booking of key East Waste services.
 Deliver Cost Effective and efficient services and facilities 1.5 Vision Target

-MAXIMISE SOURCE SEPARATION & REC CYCLING 6.
-Continue to advance a broadscale 'Choice & Flexibility model.'
-Secure and deliver at least one 'Choice & Flexibility' trial with a Member Council with a view to enhancing knowledge on a full roll out for all Member Councils.
-Maximise Source separation and recycling 2.1 At least 75% of kerbside material separately collected &amp; recycled 100% of food waste separately collected and recycled.
+MAXIMISE SOURCE SEPARATION & RECYCLING

+6. Continue to advance a broadscale 'Choice & Flexibility model.'
+2.1 At least 75% of kerbside material separately collected & recycled 100% of food waste separately collected and recycled.
 7. Investigate options for identified problematic waste (ie. soft plastics) and the role East Waste can play in providing viable solutions for the community There are several problematic waste streams and/or infant or proposed programs to address the problem.
-This project will investigate key issue waste streams and determine the best role East Waste can play in supporting, promoting, or implementing.
-Maximise Source separation and recycling 2.1 At least 75% of kerbside material separately collected &amp; recycled Reduce average contamination of kerbside comingled recycling stream to less than 7%
+This project will investigate key issue waste streams and determine the best role East Waste can play in supporting, promoting, or implementing. separation and 2.1 At least 75% of kerbside material separately collected & recycled Reduce average contamination of kerbside comingled recycling stream to less than 7%

-PROVIDE LEADING AND INNOVATIVE BEHAVIOUR CHA ANGE AND EDUCATIO )N 8.
-Delivery of the "Why Waste It?" behaviour change program and associated social media.
-Utilising the results of the reviews and audits undertaken over the past 12 months, refine and deliver the ongoing successful "Why Waste It?" program.
-Provide leading and innovative behaviour change and education 3.2 • Vision Target 9.
+PROVIDE LEADING AND INNOVATIVE BEHAVIOUR CHANGE AND EDUCATION

+8. Delivery of the "Why Waste It?" behaviour change program and associated social media.
+Utilising the results of the reviews and biennial kerbside audits undertaken over the past 4 years, refine and deliver the ongoing successful "Why Waste It?" program. - 3.2 • Vision Target 9.
 Household Reporting Utilising the latest proven technology, determine if individual household reporting, on key waste metrics can be collected and efficiently distributed to householders in a bid to improve awareness and landfill diversion.
-Provide leading and innovative behaviour change and education 2.2 At least 75% of kerbside material separately collected & recycled

-HELP DRIVE A LOCAL CIRCULAR ECON IOMY 10.
-Engage with Recycling and Organics Processors to identify research, markets and opportunities for the strengthening of circular economy opportunities Through contracts with two proactive Material Recovery Facilities and a long-standing relationship with Jeffries, an opportunity exists to maximise local reuse opportunities.
-This project will investigate new and existing opportunities and pathways to adoption by East Waste and Member Councils. · 4.1 Vision Target
+Provide leading and innovative behaviour change and education 2.2 At least 75% of kerbside material separately collected & recycled and Organics Processors to identify research, markets and Through contracts with two proactive Material Recovery Facilities and a long-standing relationship with Jeffries, an opportunity exists to maximise local reuse opportunities.
+This project will investigate new and existing opportunities and pathways to adoption by East Waste and Member Councils.
+Circular Economy 4.1 Vision Target -- --- --- ------------------ ----- ---------------